Dyslexic - is that my child?

 - Has a messy room, a shirttail hanging out, shoelaces undone, attracts dirt like a magnet.

-- Doesn't look where he is going, bumps into doors, doesn't look at the person who is talking to him.
+- Doesn't look where they are going, bumps into doors, doesn't look at the person who is talking to them.

 - Has trouble lining up, doesn't stop talking, fiddles with anything and everything.